zlusa/prompto/README.md

         - ```generate_reasoning``` : Whether or not to generate reasoning for the in-context examples
           - In our experiments we found it to improve the prompt overall as it provides a step-by-step approach to reach the final answer.
 However if there is a constraint on the prompt length or number of prompt tokens, it can be turned off to get smaller sized prompts
         - ```generate_expert_identity``` and ```generate_intent_keywords``` : Having these helped improve the prompt as they help making the prompt relevant to the task
-    - ```use_synthetic_examples``` is a global hyperparameter which can be used to set the type of in-context examples in the final prompt, i.e. it can be synthetic examples or examples from train data or mixture of both
-    - ```use_only_synthetic_examples``` is a global hyperparameter which can be used when there are no training samples but in-context examples are required in the final prompt
-    - ```run_without_train_examples``` is a global hyperparameter which can be used when there are no training samples and in-context examples are not required in the final prompt
     - Refer ```promptopt_config.yaml``` files in folders present [here](demos)  for the descriptions used for AQUARAT, SVAMP and GSM8k.
 For BBII refer [description.py](demos/bbh/description.py) which has the meta instructions for each of the datasets
 3) Create a dataset specific class which inherits ```class DatasetSpecificProcessing``` similar to ```GSM8k(DatasetSpecificProcessing)``` in [demo.ipynb](demos/gsm8k/demo.ipynb) and define the following functions in it
       1) In ```def extract_answer_from_output()``` : This is a dataset specific function, given the ```answer``` from the dataset it should extract and return  a consize form of the answer.
 Note that based on the dataset it can also simply return the ```answer``` as it is like in case of SVAMP and AQUARAT datasets